techAkki-cmd/techAkki-cmd/README.md

 ## Contact

-For any questions or comments, please reach out to [Your Name](mailto:your.email@example.com).
+For any questions or comments, please reach out to [Arijit Ajay Kumar](kumararijit8672@gmail.com).